-For all public supply permits with an annual average daily quantity of 100,000 gpd or greater, compliance with the Residential Per Capita Water Use Goal and the Public Supply Annual Conservation Goal shall be monitored via an Annual Report that each Permittee must submit to the district by April 1 of each year.
+For all public supply permits with an annual average daily quantity of 100,000 gpd or greater, compliance with the Residential Per Capita Water Use Goal and the Public Supply Annual Conservation Goal shall be monitored via an Annual Report that each permittee must submit to the district by April 1 of each year.

-For the Public Supply Annual Conservation Goal, quantities included in the calculation of Gross Per Capita Water Use, Adjusted Per Capita Water Use, and Compliance Per Capita Water Use in Section 2.7.3 shall be documented and reported by the Permittee in the Annual Report for the reporting period included in the permit as follows:
+For the Public Supply Annual Conservation Goal, quantities included in the calculation for the Gross Per Capita Water Use method or the Functional Per Capita Water Use method in section 2.7.3 shall be documented and reported by the permittee in the Annual Report for the reporting period included in the permit as follows:

 - 1. WD (Withdrawals) Documentation shall consist of pumpage records in annual average gpd as metered at the well head(s), wellfield departure point, surface water intake facility, stormwater facility or reclaimed water lines.
 The pumpage records shall be totalized for a total withdrawal quantity for the reporting period. - 2.
-IM (Imported Water) Documentation shall consist of a summary report of the water purchased or otherwise obtained in bulk from another utility for potable use in the service area in annual average gpd, and the supplier's WUP number(s), or consumptive use permit number if the supplier is in another water management district.
+IM (Imported Water) Documentation shall consist of a summary report of the water purchased or otherwise obtained in bulk from another utility for potable use in the service area in annual average gpd, and the supplier's CUP number(s), or consumptive use permit number if the supplier is in another water management district.
 Quantities shall be determined at the departure point from the supplier's service area.
-Irrigation water imported into the service area from another utility must be documented separately according to the use type (for example, commercial, residential, recreational/aesthetic).

-- 3. EX (Exported Water) Documentation shall consist of annual average gpd transferred in bulk quantities to another utility, and the recipient's WUP number(s), or permit number if the recipient is in another water management district.
-Quantities shall be determined at the departure point from the exporting Permittee's service area.
-Water supplied to wholesale public supply customers that are not required to obtain a Wholesale Public Supply Water Use Permit that are included in this category shall be identified by customer name and quantity. - 4.
+Irrigation water imported into the service area from another utility must be documented separately according to the use type (for example, commercial, residential, recreational/aesthetic). - 3.
+EX (Exported Water) Documentation shall consist of annual average gpd transferred in bulk quantities to another utility, and the recipient's CUP number(s), or permit number if the recipient is in another water management district.
+Quantities shall be determined at the departure point from the exporting permittee's service area.
+Water supplied to wholesale public supply customers that are not required to obtain a Wholesale Public Supply Consumptive Use Permit that are included in this category shall be identified by customer name and quantity. - 4.
 TL (Treatment Losses) Documentation shall consist of the annual average gpd lost in routine treatment for potability.
 Examples of treatment losses types are desalination reject, membrane cleaning and sand filtration backwash.
 Treatment losses are calculated as raw water into the plant minus treated water out of the plant.

-Treated water volume delivered to the distribution system includes water from withdrawals plus imports, minus exports, minus treatment losses.
-Treatment loss and line flushing quantities shall be separately calculated and documented. - 5.
-SU (Significant Uses) Documentation shall consist of: - i. the type of Industrial/Commercial use. - ii. the customer's name and mailing address. - iii. the customer's contact person's name, email address and telephone number. - iv. annual average daily quantities provided. - v. supporting meter readings or bills. - vi. a conservation plan that describes the Permittee's specific water conservation programs for significant users. - vii. a water audit that documents the type(s) of water uses that occur within the significant user's facility, quantities used per type, and leak detection and other water conservation activities undertaken by the user. - 6.
-GC (Golf Courses) Documentation shall include a report on the permitted and separately metered quantities from ground water, surface water, reclaimed and stormwater sources used for golf course irrigation.
-To deduct these quantities, the quantities must be authorized for golf course irrigation in the permit for which per capita is being calculated.
+5. SU (Significant Uses) -